ritua2/BOINCatTACC/api/midas_processing/README.md

 set-up file.
 All libraries must be preceded by the language they support.
 BOINC does not support software which requires a license or monetary cost to be used.
 Libraries will be installed via the default package manager (pip for python, cargo for Rust, etc).
-In the case of C, the specific libraries and paths must be provided (working directory is always */work/*).
-For C++, however, we will provide MS vcpckg for simplicity.
-However, the user must make sure that the specific library can be downloaded via vcpckg.
-If it cannot, then the image will not be built, resulting an error.
-For all other packages, the exact process must be written in the set-up file.
+In the case of C and C++, the user must specify the install and set-up the appropriate paths using the set-up file.
 To add a library, select the language first and then the language with the following syntax:
 ```
 	LANGUAGE) python